red-sayed/AES_Implementation/README.md

  * This library is designed for small code size and simplicity, intended for cases where small binary size, low memory footprint and portability is more important than high performance.

 **Notes:**
- * If you want to route result of encryption to `std::cout`, you should convert string to hexadecimal system, in other way you will get strange output!
+ * If you want to route result of encryption to `std::cout`, you should convert string to hexadecimal system, in other way you will get bad output!
   * **Convertatin functions included in each of examples.**
  * There is no built-in error checking or protection from out-of-bounds memory access errors as a result of malicious input.

-Do contact me if you have improvements to the code(contacts is in each of source files).
+Do contact me if you have improvements to the code(contacts are in each of source files).

 All material in this repository is in the public domain.